lindenb/jvarkit/docs/VcfRemoveUnusedAlt.md

     --helpFormat
       What kind of help
       Possible Values: [usage, markdown, xml]
-    -nospan, --nospan
+    -neverspan, --neverspan
+      Remove ALL spanning deletions '*'.
+VCF must have no genotype.
+      Default: false
+    -onespan, --onespan
       Don't print the variant if the only remaining allele is  '*'
       Default: false
     -o, --out
       Output file.
 Optional .
 Default: stdout